MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Get-MgGroupThread.md

----
+﻿---
 external help file: Microsoft.Graph.Groups-help.xml Module Name: Microsoft.Graph.Groups online version: https://learn.microsoft.com/powershell/module/microsoft.graph.groups/get-mggroupthread
 schema: 2.0.0
-ms.prod: groups
-ms.prod: groups
 ---

 # Get-MgGroupThread

 ## SYNOPSIS
 Get a specific thread that belongs to a group.
-You can specify both the parent conversation and the thread, or, you can specify the thread without referencing the parent conversation.
+You can specify both the parent conversation and the thread, or, \nyou can specify the thread without referencing the parent conversation.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaGroupThread](/powershell/module/Microsoft.Graph.Beta.Groups/Get-MgBetaGroupThread?view=graph-powershell-beta)

 ## SYNTAX